-From a zoning perspective, the subject site is zoned as Midtown Transitional Commercial (MTC) in By-law 2014-014.
-In this regard, the zone permits a range of retail, service commercial, office open space and community uses, but does not permit residential uses.
+From a zoning perspective, the subject site is zoned as Midtown Transitional Commercial (MTC) and Midtown Transitional Employment (MTE) in By-law 2014-014.
+In this regard, both zones permit a range of retail, service commercial, office open space and community uses, but does not permit residential uses.
 As such, the rezoning of the site to Urban Core (MU4) is required to permit the redevelopment of the subject site.

 In our opinion, the proposed residential/mixed use development is consistent and conforms with the Provincial policies and plans, the Regional Official Plan and the Livable Oakville Plan with respect to the permitted land uses.
-The uses are permitted in the Livable Oakville Plan and will contribute to the goals and objectives for Midtown Oakville Growth Area to create a mixed use centre with transit supportive developments.
+The proposed mix of uses are in keeping with the Urban Core designation and will contribute to the goals and objectives for Midtown Oakville Growth Area to create a mixed use centre with transit supportive developments.